kicaj29/MongoDB/M201_MongoDB Performance/readme.md

 #### Index usage for aggregations

 Once the server encounters a stage that is not able to use indexes, all of the following stages will not longer be able to use indexes either.
 The query optimizer tries its best to detect when a stage can be moved forward so that indexes can be utilized.
+Transforming data in a pipeline stage prevents us from using indexes in the stages that follow.

 ```
 db.orders.createIndex({ cust_id: 1 })